Tys0nus/ENPM661-Project3.2-A_star-Path-Planning_TurtleBot3_Robot/README.md

 2. Navigate to the repository directory.
 3. Install the necessary dependencies.
 4. Change directory to catkin workspace.
+5. Run the main.py file located in part01 folder, this will create a track.txt file directly into part02 folder which contains the ROS package.
-5. Run the main.py file and give the inputs for star position, goal position, clearance, rpm1 and rpm2 as given in part1 above.
+6. The main.py file will ask the inputs for star position, goal position, clearance, rpm1 and rpm2.
+Enter them as instructed in part1.
+7.  main.py will output the 2D visualization of node exploration and path finding.
 5. Run ROS core.
 6. Launch the gazebo.launch file using the following command: roslaunch astar_nh_ankur_aditya gazebo.launch